JuliaReach/LazySets.jl/docs/src/man/tour.md

 to get the best possible performance given the following two restrictions: the set type and the set dimension.

-The submodule `LazySets.Arrays` exports the "one-hot vector" `SingleEntryVector` that can be used, e.g., to represent polyhedra with axis-aligned half-spaces as information on the *type*.
+The package `ReachabilityBase.Arrays` exports the "one-hot vector" `SingleEntryVector` that can be used, e.g., to represent polyhedra with axis-aligned half-spaces as information on the *type*.
 If `H` is a (non-flat) 100-dimensional hyperrectangle, it has ``2^{100}`` vertices.
 Computing the support function of `M*X` for any square matrix `M` along the canonical direction `e_{50} = [0, …, 0, 1, 0, …, 0]` takes around `10us` on a modern computer.
+Below, we access `SingleEntryVector` through LazySets internally.

 ```@example tour
-using LazySets.Arrays: SingleEntryVector
+using LazySets: SingleEntryVector

 using BenchmarkTools